Masaicker/TeleportMod-Silksong/README.md

 }
 ```

-Slot 1 defaults to the station in the starting town, which is **absolutely safe**.
+**Slot 1 defaults to the station in the starting town, which is absolutely safe.**

 **Config file location:**
 `C:\Users\[Username]\AppData\LocalLow\Team Cherry\Hollow Knight Silksong\TeleportMod\savedata.json`